-Nevertheless I prefer his Malecón statue, and think he would be happier there – overseeing the harbour - not here amidst government offices.
+Nevertheless I prefer his Malecón statue.
+I think he would be happier there – overseeing the harbour - not here amidst government offices.

-Returning to Habana Viejo, the Old Town horse drawn carriages wait for the evening visitors and here a carriage driver was relaxing in the shade.
+Returning to Habana Viejo, the Old Town horse drawn carriages wait for the evening visitors.
+Here, a carriage driver relaxes in the shade.